1. Sun Noodle Ramen Lab, Teterboro, NJ

 6. Ball FreshTECH Automatic Jam and Jelly Maker

 There’s something about homemade Strawberry Jam that takes me back to my childhood when my Mom would pick fresh berries from her summer garden and make big batches of this sweet lovely jam for us.
 I haven’t experimented with canning yet but have been dying to make my own homemade concoctions – but in a tiny NY apartment i just haven’t found the space to store all the canning equipment and jars to do so.
 Ball now has a cool automatic jam and jelly maker that makes the process of making jellies and jams easy with a machine that does all the work for you.
+If you want to have a garden like hers, then make sure you take good care of yours and click here when you need aeration service.

 The FreshTECH™ Automatic Jam & Jelly Maker with SmartStir™ Technology brings ease and convenience to homemade jams and jellies.
 The jam maker stirs the ingredients while it cooks so you don’t have to!
 Use your favorite fruits, fruit juices and even peppers to create delicious, natural jams and jellies in under 30 minutes.
 It is the perfect tool for both new and experienced canners, and a great way to incorporate fresh ingredients for healthier eating.
 The pot has a nonstick interior, making for easy clean up between batches.
 The pot, glass lid and stirring paddle are dishwasher safe.
 Can’t wait to get my hands on this fun tool so I can recreate Mom’s Strawberry Homemade jam in a flash!